 I was raised in a Christian home.
 My family and I were active members of the Church of Jesus Christ of Latter-day Saints (Mormons).

 Mormonism is not a passive religion.
 I went to church every Sunday.
 I lived according to a strict moral code.
 I did not date until I was 16, and I was only suppose to date girls who were Mormon, like me.

 Both Christianity and Hollywood fought for the center position in our household.
-Thus, when stripping away the layers of conflict, our home was centered on storytelling, old and new.
+Thus, when stripping away the layers of conflict that exist between church and media, our home was centered on storytelling, old and new.

 Not a Typical Child

 At an early age, my teachers recognized that I was different.
 In the first grade, a specialist came to our school to test me for the Talented and Gifted program (TAG).
 I scored 99% on the test and was accepted in to a special school.

 A year later, my family moved to Salem and my second grade teacher recognized my gifts as well.
 In one class the teacher asked us to color a picture of a Tyrannosaurus rex.
 While all the other students colored their dinosaurs brown, like the teacher's, I colored mine purple.
 When the teacher asked for an explanation, I told her that no human has ever seen a dinosaur.
 Therefore, we don’t know what color they are.
 However, the T-Rex is the king of the dinosaurs and purple is the color of royalty.
 Therefore, the T-Rex was, probably, purple.